-OFFICIAL OPENING OF THE EXHIBITION ON THURSDAY 19TH SEPTEMBER @ 6PM in THE HUNT MUSEUM.
+OFFICIAL OPENING OF THE EXHIBITION ON THURSDAY 19th SEPTEMBER @ 6PM in THE HUNT MUSEUM, LIMERICK.
 FREE ADMISSION.

 MEET THE ARTISTS:

-Aga is a visual artist, painter, educator, owner of Aga Szot Art Studio – an art installation, which is at the same time an art studio where on a regular basis I allow people to watch me painting.
-Co-creator of The Icon Factory & The Icon Walk endorsed by UNESCO.
+Aga is a visual artist, painter, educator and owner of Aga Szot Art Studio – an art installation, which is at the same time an art studio where on a regular basis she lets people watch her painting through an open window, much like the Francis Bacon studio instalation at the Hugh Lane Gallery.

 Aga Szot Art Studio is an idea to create an art installation, which is at the same time an art studio where I can work on a regular basis and allow people to watch me painting, a place where people can see an artist’s work environment, where they can see a work developing and coming into being in front of them.
 It is a special experience, watching artists at work, witnessing the process of creation.
 Just as with a traffic accident, people are drawn by curiosity to slow down, to watch, to somehow feel part of the process.
 People stop and stay and become part of what is going on together with the artist at work.

 Kevin is a full time artist, illustrator and mural painter based in Dublin.
 Kevin came back to art in his mid-thirties after a long break.
 Since 2011 he has had five solo exhibitions in Dublin.
 He has taken part in numerous group shows, live-painting events and festivals.

 Kevin is a volunteer at The Icon Factory artist-based charity in Temple Bar.
 They help support local artists through commission free exhibition space and help promote Irish culture through art and education.
 He has worked facilitating creative workshops and mural painting events with schools, youth groups and drug rehabilitation centres.